Available: August 16, 2013

 Undergraduate residents of any NC State residence hall are eligible to apply for a $500 scholarship to assist in their academic-related travels abroad.
 Preference is given to students who have demonstrated leadership during their time at NC State and have significant need for financial assistance.
 It is required that the recipient currently reside in Global Village, resided previously, or space permitting will reside the semester/year following their study abroad experience program abroad.
 It is also expected that the scholarship recipient will put on a presentation to the Alexander/Carroll residents about their trip when they return.

 Please note: The Global Village Study Abroad Scholarship is only available during the fall scholarship application process.

 Part of the Inter-Residence Council's mission is to provide on-campus residents with the opportunity to expand their horizons and grow during their time living with us.
-We believe that the study abroad experience is too important to miss out on, so we are providing four (4) students with $250 scholarships towards the cost of their trip.
+We believe that the study abroad experience is too important to miss out on, so we are providing $1000 to be used in multiple scholarships for students toward the cost of their trip.
 Applicants must be currently living on campus (part of University Housing) and they must also live on campus for the fall semester following their trip abroad so that they have the opportunity to share their experiences with others in the on campus community.
 It is also expected that they give a brief (5-10 minute) presentation to the Inter-Residence Council after their trip so that we can see what they got out of the trip.